Alex-Jamshidi/Bookmark-List/TESTING.md

 New bookmark was added to list of bookmarks and shown below for the relevant user Switching user does not show the added bookmark Switching back to original user and clicking copy URL copies correct url into clipboard

+# The website must score 100 for accessibility in Lighthouse - Checked through Chrome:

+# Unit tests must be written for at least one non-trivial function - Complete